lucasmazo32/responsive-design/README.md

 ## Acknowledgments

-* Thanks for The Nex Web for having such a fun layout and responsive design to replicate.
+* Thanks for The Next Web for having such a fun layout and responsive design to replicate.